Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 And can I add that I think that a lot of people who have been in charge of influencing the policies on this, I think they're completely irrational.

-They're just not thinking about things like the number of cycle charge limits of lithium ion or the fire hazard associated with them or the cost and the difficulty of mining lithium, et cetera.
+They're just not thinking about things like the number of cycle charge limits of lithium-ion or the fire hazard associated with them or the cost and the difficulty of mining lithium, et cetera.

-It seems like we've been living in a delusional fairy tale where a lot of people, The green energy people thought we can wave a magic wand and make kilowatt hours magically appear.
+It seems like we've been living in a delusional fairy tale where a lot of people, the green energy people, thought we can wave a magic wand and make kilowatt hours magically appear.

-And so that that whole fear paradigm around the climate and everything else was used to sell it and to promote it worldwide.
+And so that whole fear paradigm around the climate and everything else was used to sell it and to promote it worldwide.

 And they've been very successful in doing that.